allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 ----

-## Quick Backup and Restore :raised_hands:
+## Quick Backup and Restore

 Messing up a local database installation can happen in a local development environment.
-There should be a quick way to backup and restore a dev database state, right?
+There should be a quick way to backup and restore a local database state, right?

 > TL;DR - This is accomplished backing up a MySQL container volume and restoring it into another container when desired.